 What is an NFT?

-Chances are, you’ve been hearing about NFTs more and more over the past year, given how certain collections have surged in popularity.
+Chances are, you’ve been hearing about Non-Fungible Tokens more and more over the past year, given how certain NFT collections have surged in popularity.
 Many people may be aware of their existence, but what really is an NFT?
 Well to start, NFT stands for Non-fungible Token.
 Each NFT is a unique digital asset that is represented by some sort of art, music, or video file.
 Essentially, NFTs are a way to create digital scarcity, since the creators can choose how many copies are minted and the authenticity of each can easily be vetted.
 Each NFT’s data is stored on a digital ledger, called a blockchain, which allows for it to be securely bought and sold.
 Because each NFT has a unique identifying code, it prevents people from creating fakes and duplicating NFTs that are already in existence.

 As you now know, NFTs are “non-fungible,” meaning that they differ in value from unit to unit.
 When you’re talking about a Bitcoin, for example, it is agreed that although the value of the currency may fluctuate, one Bitcoin will always equal another Bitcoin.
 If one Bitcoin’s value is X, then each and every Bitcoin in circulation’s value will be X. That’s because it is a fungible currency.
 Since each NFT is a unique creation, the value associated with each unit can vary greatly, making it non-fungible.
 NFTs are considered to be highly speculative assets, given how the creator and the market determine the value of each and every individual unit.
 The value of an NFT is most commonly measured in Ether, although other cryptocurrencies can be used as well.
-Once purchased, both NFTs and crypto assets can be stored in your wallet of choice.
+Once purchased, both NFTs and crypto assets can be stored in your NFT wallet of choice.

 How to Buy an NFT?

 Purchasing an NFT is a pretty simple and straightforward process.
 The NFT marketplace you choose will prompt you to connect your wallet, which should be filled with however much crypto you’re going to need for the transaction.
 Most NFTs are minted on the Ethereum blockchain, so in that case you would need Ether, but other blockchains such as Polygon are gaining popularity.
 Make sure that you have the correct currency for the NFT that has caught your eye.
 From there, you just place a bid or purchase the NFT you’d like, and you will be shown how much the total cost is, including gas fees.
 If you accept it, then the process of transferring ownership of the NFT will begin.
 This step may take awhile depending on network congestion and the blockchain you choose, but eventually, your newest asset will appear in your wallet!
 For a more in depth guide, check out this article on how to buy NFTs.

 How To Make an NFT?